-Non-Hermitian optical systems with parity-time (\mathcal{PT}) symmetry [1-4] and antisymmetry [5-9] have attracted a great deal of attention because they provide new possibilities for controlling photon flows with various interesting characteristics.
+Non-Hermitian optical systems with parity-time (\mathcal{PT}) symmetry [1-4] and antisymmetry [5-9] have attracted a great deal of attention because they provide possibilities for controlling photon flows with various interesting characteristics.
 Optical \mathcal{PT} symmetry typically requires the complex refractive index to satisfy the condition $n(x) = n^(-x)$ in a given direction.
 As opposed to \mathcal{PT} symmetry, \mathcal{PT} antisymmetry is realized in optical media with the complex refractive index satisfying instead the condition $n(x) = -n^(-x)$.
-Recent work has reported that \mathcal{PT} symmetry and antisymmetry can simultaneously occur in the same optical structure [10-12], whereas feasible ways to convert from one to the other are discussed in [8, 9].
-More importantly, non-Hermitian optical structures have been explored to extend fascinating studies on optical Bloch oscillation [13, 14], coherent perfect absorption [15], photon or phonon lasing [16-19], etc; have become the basis of a few nonreciprocal optical phenomena like unidirectional reflection [20, 21], unidirectional invisibility [22, 23], and asymmetric diffraction [24-26].
-In addition, complex crystals described by a non-Hermitian Hamiltonian with a complex periodic potential are expected to host important spectral singularities whose signatures may be assessed through a typical Bragg diffraction experiment [27].
+Recent work has reported that \mathcal{PT} symmetry and antisymmetry can simultaneously occur in the same optical structure [10-12], whereas feasible ways to convert from one to the other are discussed in [8,9].
+More importantly, non-Hermitian optical structures have been explored to extend fascinating studies of optical Bloch oscillation [13,14], coherent perfect absorption [15], photon or phonon lasing [16-19], etc., and have become the basis of a few nonreciprocal optical phenomena such as unidirectional reflection [20,21], unidirectional invisibility [22,23], and asymmetric diffraction [24-26].
+In particular, complex crystals described by non-Hermitian Hamiltonians with complex periodic potentials have been expected to host spectral singularities whose signatures could be assessed through a typical Bragg diffraction experiment [27].

-Applying standing-wave (SW), instead of traveling-wave (TW), control fields in the atomic media subject to electromagnetically induced transparency (EIT) [28-34], is an efficient way for realizing complex periodic potentials that lay at the basis of well known phenomena such as dynamically tunable photonic bandgaps (PBGs) [35-37] and stationary light pulses (SLPs) [38-40].
-This method has also been used to realize structures of electromagnetically induced gratings (EIGs) [41-44] with special forms of spatially periodic absorption and dispersion.
+Applying standing-wave (SW), instead of traveling-wave (TW), control fields in atomic media subject to electromagnetically induced transparency (EIT) [28] is an efficient way to realize complex periodic potentials that lay at the basis of well-known phenomena such as dynamically tunable photonic band gaps (PBGs) [29-31] and stationary light pulses (SLPs) [32-34].
+This method has also been used to realize structures of electromagnetically induced gratings (EIGs) [35-38] with special forms of spatially periodic absorption and dispersion.
 One main advantage of such Hermitian EIG structures is that intensity distributions of the diffracted photons among different orders can be manipulated "on demand" through flexible amplitude and/or phase modulations of the transmission function.
-This may be explored to generalize earlier works on lop-sided diffraction of atomic (optical) waves off 1D non-Hermitian optical (atomic) gratings with fixed potentials [45, 46].
-In fact, unconventional optical modulations on EIG structures have recently brought to the development of cooperative nonlinear gratings and non-Hermitian gratings.
-Cooperative nonlinear gratings allow one to distinguish light fields of different photon statistics with the dipole blockade effect of Rydberg atoms [47, 48], while non-Hermitian gratings typically result in asymmetric diffraction patterns that can be tuned through the out-of-phase interplay of phase and amplitude modulations [49-52].
-Unidirectional and controlled higher-order diffraction, through non-Hermitian modulations on EIG structures built from Rydberg atoms driven beyond the dipole blockade regime, has also been reported [53].
-Most of above works hinge, however, on one-dimensional (1D) Hermitian or non-Hermitian EIG structures.
+This may be explored to generalize earlier works on the lopsided diffraction of atomic (optical) waves off one-dimensional (1D) non-Hermitian optical (atomic) gratings with fixed potentials [39,40].
+In fact, unconventional optical modulations on EIG structures have recently been brought to the development of cooperative nonlinear gratings and non-Hermitian gratings.
+Cooperative nonlinear gratings allow one to distinguish light fields of different photon statistics with the dipole blockade effect of Rydberg atoms [41,42], while non-Hermitian gratings typically result in asymmetric diffraction patterns that can be tuned through the out-of-phase interplay of phase and amplitude modulations [43-46].
+Unidirectional and controlled higher-order diffraction, through non-Hermitian modulations on EIG structures built from Rydberg atoms driven beyond the dipole blockade regime, has also been reported [47].
+Most of the above works hinge, however, on 1D Hermitian or non-Hermitian EIG structures.

-We investigate here instead a two-dimensional (2D) non-Hermitian EIG structure consisting of a square optical lattice filled with ultracold atoms driven into the fourlevel \mathcal{N} configuration [see Fig. 1] by two TW pumps and two orthogonal SW pumps (2D pump cross-gratings) [see Fig. 2(a)].
-This realizes a thin 2D non-Hermitian grating that, under specific driving conditions, enable one to attain an arbitrary combination of Hermitian, \mathcal{PT} symmetry, and non-Hermitian modulations on the probe absorption and dispersion along the two orthogonal lattice axes.
-Such modulations, which may be "pure" or "hybrid", result in peculiar diffraction patterns bearing double diagonal, single axial, and single diagonal symme-
+Here we investigate instead a two-dimensional (2D) non-Hermitian EIG structure consisting of a square optical lattice filled with ultracold atoms driven into the four-level \mathcal{N} configuration (see Fig. 1) by two TW pumps and two orthogonal SW pumps (2D pump cross gratings) [see Fig. 2(a)].
+This realizes a thin 2D non-Hermitian grating that, under specific driving conditions, enables one to attain an arbitrary combination of Hermitian, \mathcal{PT} -symmetry, and non-Hermitian modulations on the probe absorption and dispersion along the two orthogonal lattice axes.
+Such modulations, which may be "pure" or "hybrid", result in peculiar diffraction patterns bearing double diagonal, single axial, and single diagonal symmetries in the